Back to Events

 Framer is a design tool that allows you to design websites on a freeform canvas, and then publish them as websites with a single click.

-Sit back and relax inside one of our beautifully restored former NSW Government Railway carriages, as we travel through Sydney, across the Southern Highlands and on to Goulburn.
+Settle in aboard beautifully restored former NSW Government Railways carriages as you travel from Sydney through the Southern Highlands and on to Goulburn.

-Your journey begins behind a vintage diesel locomotive from Sydney to Picton.
-There, iconic steam locomotives 3265 and 3526 will take the lead in double header, carrying you through the Highlands in authentic heritage style.
+Your journey begins behind a heritage diesel locomotive from Sydney to Picton.
+From there, steam locomotives 3265 and 3526 take the lead in double-header, powering through the Highlands for a memorable run to Goulburn.

 ONBOARD THE TRAIN